 - Hire / Payroll Deadlines / Search Close

 The Employment Request Form (ERF) is used by HR to complete the hire of an employee.
 It initiates the process whereby an Appointment Form is generated and places the employee on payroll.

-- Once the chosen finalist accepts the offer, the Dean/Associate Provost notifies the Department Chair and requests the Department office manager to complete the ERF, which the department chair signs.
+- Once the chosen finalist accepts the offer, the Dean/Associate Provost notifies the Department Chair and requests the department Office Manager to complete the ERF, which the Department Chair signs.
 The completed (see A-J below), signed ERF should be forwarded to the Dean/Associate Provost’s office.
 Note: All of the following information should be entered into the ERF.
 If information is missing from the form, the Department Chair will be contacted by OEA to make the necessary revisions to the form.

 - For an adjunct appointment, rank does not need to be assigned.
 If the person is adjunct and teaching the entire semester, please enter the semester dates.
 If the employee is not teaching the entire semester, then put in the dates of the class.

 - For probationary, fill in the rank, the final year dates, which is 5 years, unless special arrangements have been made.
 If left blank, verify with chairperson that it’s a 5 year probationary period and enter that information.

 - Specify Assignments – complete by listing special assignments, nature of assignment, courses and credit hours assigned.